waveform80/picamera/docs/recipes2.rst

     print('Sent %d images in %.2f seconds at %.2ffps' % (
         count, finish-start, count / (finish-start)))

-The authors tests with the script above haven't yielded substantial improvements over the former script using :meth:`~picamera.PiCamera.capture_continuous`, but the reason for this is not currently clear.
+The author's tests with the script above haven't yielded substantial improvements over the former script using :meth:`~picamera.PiCamera.capture_continuous`, but the reason for this is not currently clear.
 Suggestions for further improvements are welcomed!